 Fall 2018 Impact

-Not inlcluding Labor Day, we were able to send 26 individuals to serve 4 separate communities at various stages of flood relief efforts.
-Our Flood Relief Fridays family contributed 105 hours over the course of the 4 communities, saving them approximately $2,524.70.
+Not including Labor Day, we were able to send 26 individuals to serve four communities at various stages of flood relief efforts.
+Our Flood Relief Fridays family contributed 105 hours over the course of the four communities, saving them approximately $2,524.70.

 Thanks to generous donations and instititional support, Viterbo University provides the following for volunteers: waterproof gloves, waterproof boot protectors, safe transportation, eye protection, reflective vests, facemasks, first aid kits, hand sanitizer, and tool kits.
 These items will be distributed on the bus and should be returned after each Friday.
 These items are included to stay within our scope of service and to be good stewards of our resources.
 Many communities need capable people to physically help with various stages of recovery.
 Although Viterbo is not a disaster relief or specialized skill (carpentry, etc.) organization, the university is home to many people who value serving others in meaningful ways.
 These supplies are the most flexible for the wide variety of projects as flood relief efforts evolve.
 Another goal of providing these supplies is to remove much of the burden of hosting from local communities while providing safety for Viterbo volunteers.